Search

 Can Goldfish Live in a Bowl?

-Is it ok to keep goldfish in a bowl?
+can goldfish survive in a bowl?
 Unfortunately, the answer to this question is more complex than yes or no. While some types of goldfish may be able to survive in small bowls, other varieties will suffer and even die if kept in an undersized container.

 Common or comet goldfish require large tanks to live comfortably, whereas oriental and fantail goldfish can survive in much smaller bowls.